HypeCheck

 Absorption & Bioavailability

-Unknown — dehydration and processing can degrade heat-sensitive vitamins (like vitamin C and folate).
+Unknown — drying and processing can degrade heat-sensitive vitamins (like vitamin C and folate).
 Fat-soluble nutrients may absorb better when taken with a meal containing fat.
-No bioavailability data was available from the provided studies.
+No clinical bioavailability data was provided.

 Red Flags to Watch For